 “Emma!” says Richelle excitedly, coming towards you.

-It is thanks to her that the Filipinos, who have lived on the island for a long time, have taken you in.
+It is thanks to her that the Filipinos, who have lived on the island for a long time, have taken you inhave welcomed you in their community.

 You have never forgotten Richelle since your volunteer service back then.
 Now you both have to spend your last days on a daily growing structure made of plastic in small tents….

-“It was decided to send an expedition to check the microplastic content in the water,” Richelle tells us.
-Since the islanders live off fishing and fish have become rare due to the polluted water, the community needs an underwater farm.
-“They’re still looking for someone to run it,” Richelle continues.
+„It was decided to send an expedition to check the microplasticplastic parts that are smaller than 5mm content in the water,“ Richelle tells us.
+Since the islanders live off fishing and fish have become rare due to the pollutedcontaminated/ dirty water, the community needs an underwater farmplace to grow food under water. „They’re still looking for someone to run it,“ Richelle continues.

-You heard that yesterday a ship was suddenly pulled into the depths by a whirlpool in the immediate vicinity of the island.
+You heard that yesterday a ship was suddenly pulled into the depths by a whirlswirl (Strudel) in the immediate vicinitycloseness of the island.
 That’s why no one wants to lead the expedition.

 Your courage has paid off.
-The expedition was successful, and your new underwater farm is flourishing: The various species of mussels, algae and fish are multiplying at great speed.
-You work many hours every day to keep the farm going and have earned the respect of the islanders for it.
+The expedition was successful, and your new underwater farm is flourishinggrowing/ thriving/ blooming: The various species of musselsclams (Muscheln), algae and fish are multiplying at great speed.
+You work many hours every day to keep the farm going and have earned the respect of the islanders.

-The farm yields enough to keep you going, even though you consume large amounts of microplastics deposited in the marine life every day.
+The farm yieldsearns/ produces enough to keep you going, even though you consume large amounts of microplastics contained in the sea life every day.
 Slowly, you regain hope.
 If you keep trying, you may soon have the money together to build a new life in Antarctica.

-You put on your diving suit and look into the impenetrable water.
-Behind you are the rickety structures built on the plastic island.
-Although samples have shown a high concentration of microplastics in the water, the underwater farm was built because the supply of canned food was running low.
+You put on your diving suit and look into the impenetrableimpossible to get through (undurchdringlich) water.
+Behind you are the ricketyunsafe/ unstable/ shaky structures built on the plastic island.
+Although samplessomething taken for a scientific analysis have shown a high concentration of microplastics in the water, the underwater farm was built because the supply of canned food was running low.

 Ice-cold water hits you, for a moment your heartbeat stops.
-Working underwater makes you panic, but you have to join the community if you don’t want to starve.
+Working underwater makes you panic, but you have to join the community if you don’t want to starvedie because there is not enough food.

 The small fish around you watch you with innocent eyes.
-Nervously, you check the growth of the mussels and harvest some algae.
+Nervously, you check the growth of the mussels and harvestcollect/ gather some algae.

 Something is bubbling under your feet.